Sitting Too Much? The Science of Chairs, Back Pain & Health

 Check Your Diet

+In order to reduce sugar intake, artificial sweeteners are a healthier choice.
 All of these can work together to help fight inflammation while also keeping your body healthy.
-Many can also safely be taken with medications if you prefer to use both of these back pain fighting methods together.
+Many can also safely be taken with medications if you prefer to use both of these back pain-fighting methods together.

 Use Lumbar Support with Your Chair